-2. Make that appointment
+2. Make that appointment.

-Call their office to schedule a consult.
+Call their office and schedule an in-person or

 3. Get the facts

-WILL YOUR INSURANCE COVER ACESSA?
+WILL YOUR INSURANCE COVER THE ACESSA PROCEDURE?

 In the request, the doctor describes the nature of the patient’s condition and why it is necessary to perform the Acessa procedure.
 The insurance company reviews the request and makes a determination regarding insurance coverage under the patient’s insurance plan.
 This determination is either an “approval” of the prior authorization or a “denial,” which means the insurance company explicitly is not committing to paying for the procedure being requested.